-Electronic prescriptions reduce the chance of keying errors during dispensing, which enhances patient safety and strengthens confidence that you are getting the right medication at the right time.
-You will have a better health care experience overall, as a result of improving coordination and management of care between GPs and pharmacies.
+The electronic transfer of prescription information reduces the chance of keying errors during dispensing, which enhances patient safety and strengthens confidence of getting the right medication at the right time.
+It provides a better health care experience overall, as a result of improving coordination and management of care between GPs and pharmacies.
 Advances in use of computer technology, such as eRx Script Exchange, are an important step in managing the growing health care costs in Australia.

-Your doctor will print a paper prescription as normal, but now with an eRx barcode on it.
+Your doctor will print a paper prescription with an eRx barcode on it.
 At the same time, the prescription information is sent securely to eRx Script Exchange.
 You can then walk into any Australian pharmacy to have your medication dispensed.
 The pharmacist will scan your prescription barcode and this will retrieve your script information.

 Is my information secure?

 All of your personal and medication information is fully encrypted so that it is completely private and secure.
 Only your doctor and pharmacist can see your information, as they can now. eRx is not able to decrypt or see your information.

 eRx acts like an “electronic postman” and we do not open your mail.
 All patient and script information is locked with three levels of encryption before it leaves the doctor’s computer and can only be opened when it arrives at the pharmacy.